APRIL 18-24, 2021

-In 2020, MPT’s Chesapeake Bay Week celebrates our nation’s largest estuary with an inspiring collection of programs and films guaranteed to inspire, entertain, and educate.
+In 2021, MPT’s Chesapeake Bay Week celebrates the nation’s largest estuary with a broad collection of programs and films guaranteed to inspire, entertain, and educate.

-Check our Chesapeake Bay Week listings from April 19th through April 25th for other programs we’ve selected just for you to learn more about the Chesapeake, and to celebrate it!
+Check out our Chesapeake Bay Week listings from April 18th through April 24th for other programs we’ve selected just for you to learn more about the Bay, and to celebrate our Chesapeake heritage.

 You can also stream select programs previously featured during Chesapeake Bay Week.

 Added bonus!
 Don't miss our programming extra, Together We Will Bring the Shad Fish Back, available to watch now.

 Interested in becoming a sponsor?
 Contact Randy Farmer-O'Connor at (410) 581-4080 or firstname.lastname@example.org